- Home

 - 1688

-- William III of England lands with a Dutch fleet at Brixham.
+- Prince William III of Orange lands with a Dutch fleet at Brixham to challenge the rule of King James II of England (James VII of Scotland).

 - 1605